What is the best diet for autoimmune?

 Excludes: grains, dairy, legumes/peas, eggs, nightshades (tomatoes, peppers, certain spices) nuts, seeds, refined sugar

 After reading this, I know you're going to want to start googling solutions and recipes, and here's what I want you to keep in mind.
-There is a very big difference from simply removing "food triggers" from your diet versus adopting a nutrition mindset and working on improving the nutritional value of what you're eating to help support:
+There is a very big difference from simply removing foods from your diet versus adopting a nutrition mindset and working on improving the nutritional value of what you're eating.

 -